RobbeDGreef/vubhub/README.md

 - [ ] 'Remind me about this lecture' feature
 - [ ] More 'places' in the places tab, e.i. food places, free rooms etc.
 - [ ] Additional student news section where students can share information
+- [ ] Erasmus hoge school support
+- [ ] Maybe ULB support
+- [ ] NL locale
+- [ ] A goddammed IOS build.

 # Help me!
 ## I don't see any lectures
 Check if you have selected the correct education type, faculty, education and groups.
 If there are still no lectures, try the reload button on the top right.
-And if all else fails try to remove the app's storage and retry.
+And if all else fails try to remove the app's stored data and retry.